YuriiKuleba/springboot-rest-api/README.md

 ```bash
 src/main/resources/createDBs.txt
 ```
-+ For define database, we have to write its properties in the
++ For define database, we have to write its properties in the file which located
++ in resources folder:
 ```bash
 data-source-parameters.yaml
  ```
-file which located in resources folder.

 ### Build and Run Application